Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Graph-based Hierarchical Clustering and Forecasting

 \subsection{End-to-end Clustering and Forecasting}

-Learning a hierarchy and inherently a cluster-based forecasting architecture translates into learning a~(differentiable) parametrization of the selection operator.
+Learning a hierarchy and, consequently, a cluster-based forecasting architecture translates into learning a~(differentiable) parametrization of the selection operator.
 For this task, we provide a general probabilistic framework, based on modeling cluster assignments as realizations of a parametrized categorical distribution.
 Then, we briefly discuss the applicability of standard graph pooling methods from the literature at the end of the section.

-\paragraph{End-to-end clustering} Similarly to popular dense trainable graph pooling operators~\cite{bianchi2020spectral, ying2018hierarchical}, we parametrize the selection operator with a score matrix $\mPhi \in \sR^{N_{k-1} \times N_{k}}$, assigning to each node-cluster pair a score $\phi_{ij}$.
+\paragraph{End-to-end clustering} Similarly to popular dense trainable graph pooling operators~\cite{bianchi2020spectral, ying2018hierarchical}, we parametrize the selection operator with a score matrix $\mPhi \in \sR^{N_{k-1} \times N_{k}}$, assigning a score $\phi_{ij}$ to each node-cluster pair.
 However, differently from previous works, we interpret such scores as~(unnormalized) log-probabilities, such that

 where $\tau$ is a temperature hyperparameter, while $\mathcal{F}_{\boldsymbol{\psi}}\emptyargs$ indicates a generic trainable function with trainable parameters $\boldsymbol{\psi}$.
 The conditioning on the input window $\mY_{t-W:t}^{(k-1)}$ can be dropped to obtain static cluster assignments; furthermore, depending on the dimensionality of the problem, the score matrix might also be parametrized directly as $\mPhi = \boldsymbol{\psi}$.
 Node embeddings and aggregates for the $k$-th level are then obtained through the reduction operator as ${\mV^{(k)} ={\mS^{(k)}}^T\mV^{(k-1)}}$ and ${\mY^{(k)}_t ={\mS^{(k)}}^T\mY_t^{(k-1)}}$, respectively.
 To differentiate through the sampling of $\mS^{(k)}$ we use the Gumbel softmax reparametrization trick~\cite{jang2017categorical, maddison2017concrete} followed by a discretization step to obtain hard cluster assignments via the straight-through gradient estimator~\cite{bengio2013estimating}.
 In practice, $\tau$ is set to $1$ at the beginning of training and is exponentially decayed towards $0$ at each training step.
-The above discretization step avoids soft cluster assignments that could in practice lead to degenerate solutions given the loss in Eq.~\ref{eq:loss}; indeed, uniform soft assignments are likely to minimize the variance of the aggregate time series and thus the prediction error at levels $k > 0$.
+The above discretization step avoids soft cluster assignments that could lead to degenerate solutions given the loss in Eq.~\ref{eq:loss}.
+Uniform soft assignments are indeed likely to minimize the variance of the aggregate time series and thus the prediction error at levels $k > 0$.